Comprehensive Fire Risk Assessments

-Fire Risk Assessments and Fire Emergency Plans – From £395+vat
+Fire Risk Assessments and Fire Emergency Plans – From £350+vat

 Fire Risk Assessments

-The fire risk assessors London team are current and ex fire service staff.
-The fire risk assessment reports have a simple colour code, so this helps managers identify risks.
+Our fire risk assessors are current and ex fire service staff.
+The fire risk assessment reports have a simple, easy to follow priority order, so this helps clients identify risks.
 Our reports are based on PAS 79, which fire service protection officers use and so will pass fire service inspections for suitable and sufficient assessments.
 Reports also state how often the fire risk assessment should be carried out.
-Either call or email for more info.
+Call or email for more info.

 How often a fire risk assessment is carried out will depend on the risk in a building or workplace.
 Responsible persons for your business should review their risk assessment after: